Summary

 Centralised attachments of earnings payment (CAPS) | 1971 Non-Priority | Amount | Yes | No | £1.00 |

 NOTE: When you add Scottish Earnings Arrest during a pay run, you need to enter the date of the order.
-This ensures Sage Payroll uses the correct legislation for the attachment.
+This ensures that Sage Payroll uses the correct legislation for the attachment.

 Protected earnings